qrlandry/WorkoutBuddy/README.md

 ## Features

 - Users can create an account and log in with their credentials
+- Users can update their account information and weight
 - Users can add or delete their exercises
 - Users can log and view their workouts
 - Users can see their weight loss or weight gain displayed on a graph